 Admissions Policy

-CILA features year-round enrollment for the current school year, subject to availability based on class size.
+CILA features year-round enrollment for the current school year, subject to availability based on class or program limitations.

 Enrollment Availability Status